SteveJustin1963/tec-MINT/README.md

 # Punch yourself in the nuts with MINT !

 **To write good code, learn from these pictures.
-You need to smoke to make them huge then drag code around till you get good then finaly drop heavy code on them!**
+First bash ur nuts to till stong and huge, then drag ur code around till good, then finaly drop heavy code on them!**

 **You also need to max out ur ram physically or in asm.80 emulation and change in the file `ram.ram` to TIBSIZE EQU $800 ` as you will no doubt enter huge chunks of code.
 In terminal you can upload code or in asm.80 use the autotyper.py tool.**